Best authenticator app in 2026

 If you want maximum privacy and open source, Ente Auth is a solid choice with end-to-end encryption and cross-platform support.

-If you're already deep in the Microsoft ecosystem, Microsoft Authenticator gives you push approve for Azure/Entra — but only for Microsoft accounts.
+If you are already deep in the Microsoft ecosystem, Microsoft Authenticator gives you push approve for Azure/Entra, but only for Microsoft accounts.

 If you just need something simple and already have it installed, Google Authenticator works.
-But you'll be copying codes manually for every single login.
+But you will be copying codes manually for every single login.

 Ready to try FactorCat?